wenkokke/paper-prioritise-the-best-variation/lmcs/DONE.md

   > The lower bound for a pure function is $\cs{\ptop}$ as pure functions never start communicating.
 For similar reasons, the upper bound for a pure function is $\cs{\pbot}$.

-- @wenkokke: Ensure that we consistently use either `M; N` or `let () = M in N`.
-In my opinion, all uses of the latter should be replaced by the former, and `let () = M in N` should not occur in the paper.

-  Related comments:

-  - @Reviewer1: page 5: Please explain the syntax of terms carefully.
-For example, you have a term for sequential composition (M;N) in a functional language, but you] don't even mention it in the paragraph that describes terms.
-The term does not even appear in the semantics.

-  - @Reviewer1: page 12: Where is the case for `M;N`?
-Is it obtained by composing N of type unit with something like what is typed in T-LamUnit?

-  - @Reviewer1: page 12, case T-LamUnit: I could not find a typing rule for a term `let () = ...`, which would be necessary here.

-  We do not need a typing rule for whichever one we end up using, as it'll be a part of the core language.

 - @wenkokke: Add informal definition for simulation and reflection.

   Related comments: